The Week at Ropes & Gray

 - The latest issue of Boston College Law School Magazine features an article about litigation & enforcement partner Jim Dowden.
 The article showcases Jim’s knowledge and experience on complex litigation and investigations, including his co-leading role in Ropes & Gray’s independent investigation into decades of sexual abuse by USA Gymnastics national team doctor Larry Nassar.
 The magazine also includes an article about the legacy of Ropes & Gray partner Mark Nuccio, who passed away in July 2019.

 - The Centers for Medicare & Medicaid Services recently issued a request for applications for the direct contracting program, which introduces true population-based payment structures, incorporates private-sector and Medicare Advantage approaches to risk sharing, and focuses uniquely on primary care providers.
-Health care partner Michael Lampert and associates John Saran and Grace Kim authored a Law360 article analyzing the program.
+Health care partner Michael Lampert and associate John Saran authored a Law360 article analyzing the program.

 - U.S. universities and academic medical centers face increased pressure to address risks from foreign governments that are using international research collaborations to gain scientific and economic advantage at the expense of U.S. national security and technology interests.
-Health care partner Mark Barnes and counsel Valerie Bonham co-authored an article, published in the National Law Journal and Law.com, that examines the issue.
+Health care partner Mark Barnes co-authored an article, published in the National Law Journal and Law.com, that examines the issue.

 - Westlaw Journal Bank & Lender Liability republished “Key Person Terms Among Credit Managers,” an article that analyzes trends in credit fund “key person” provisions based on the results of an in-depth Ropes & Gray survey of 100 credit managers.
-The article was authored by asset management partner and credit funds leader Jessica O’Mary, asset management counsel Lacy Villanueva, asset management associates Lisa Goodman, Deandre Harris, Kyung Paik and Shudan Shen, and corporate associate Arielle Mack.
+The article was authored by asset management partner and credit funds leader Jessica O’Mary, asset management counsel Lacy Villanueva, and asset management associates Lisa Goodman, Kyung Paik and Shudan Shen.

 - The Legal 500 Asia Pacific recognized Ropes & Gray as a standout firm in the Asia-Pacific region in its 2020 edition.
 The firm was ranked in 22 practice areas, and 32 Ropes & Gray attorneys were mentioned in editorial sections—with several earning the distinction of “Leading Individual” and “Next Generation Lawyer.”
 21 attorneys received new individual recognition.